CofAndrea/FULL_STACK/README.md

 ## Getting Started

--download the zip and extract files
+- download the zip and extract files
--open your editor of choice
+- open your editor of choice
--go to terminal and go to frontend and backend folders -npm install for all the packages
+- go to terminal and go to frontend and backend folders
+- npm install for all the packages
--npm start for both and the app will run on your local host
+- npm start for both and the app will run on your local host

 ## IMPORTANT IF YOU WANT TO TEST IT